Vein Treatment Safety

 • Skin ulcers

 Inflammation in the veins leads to an increased risk for phlebitis, both in the superficial varicose veins and in deeper veins.
 Phlebitis in deep veins is also called Deep Vein Thrombosis [DVT], which is also called a “blood clot”.
 Pulmonary embolisms occur when these clots [Thrombus] break off [embolize] and travel to the lungs, causing a potentially fatal condition called a pulmonary embolism [ PE].
-Because of these risks, vein treatments are important to your overall health.
+Because of these risks, vein treatments are important to your overall health, and St. Louis vein treatment is a great option.

 Vein Treatments and Their Safety